nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. `availability/Available` with `animalType/` values set to other values which are NOT `able.Cat`, `able.Dog` or `nil`.
 3. `availability/NotAvailable` with `animalType/` values set to other values which are NOT `current.Cat`, `current.Dog` or `nil`.

-Error message:</br>
+Error message:<br>
-"If fosterer is available, animal type should be 'able.Dog' / 'able.Cat'.</br> If animal type information is not available, it should be inputted as 'nil'.</br> If fosterer is NOT available and is currently fostering, animal type should be 'current.Dog' / 'current.Cat'.</br> If fosterer is currently unable to foster, animal type should be inputted as 'nil'.</br> If availability is 'nil', animal type should be 'nil' too."</br>
+"If fosterer is available, animal type should be 'able.Dog' / 'able.Cat'.</br> If animal type information is not available, it should be inputted as 'nil'.<br> If fosterer is NOT available and is currently fostering, animal type should be 'current.Dog' / 'current.Cat'.<br> If fosterer is currently unable to foster, animal type should be inputted as 'nil'.<br> If availability is 'nil', animal type should be 'nil' too."<br>

 Hence, an enhancement would be to split the error message up to only show when each specific case occur, instead of grouping them all together into a single message.
 This would reduce confusion for the user and provide more convenience as the user is no longer